Corinne Calvet: Personal life

 Calvet was married three times.
-Her first marriage was to actor John Bromfield (1948 – 17 March 1954), who co-starred with her in Rope of Sand and who she claimed had been ordered to marry her by his studio.
+Her first marriage was to actor John Bromfield (1948 – March 17, 1954), who co-starred with her in Rope of Sand and who she claimed had been ordered to marry her by his studio.
 She then married actor Jeffrey Stone (1955–1960) and producer Robert J. Wirt (1968 – October 1971).
 All three marriages ended in divorce.

 She had a son with Jeffrey Stone, John, born in 1956.

 Between her last two marriages, she had a six-year, de facto relationship with millionaire Donald Scott, and they adopted a boy together.
 She later admitted she never earned more than $10,000 a year during this period.

 Calvet once said "American men make wonderful husbands if you don't love them.
 But if you love them, don't marry them.
-I don't mean they are lousy lovers", Calvet said.
+I don't mean they are lousy lovers," Calvet said.
 "I just think they are little boys who don't know what they want.
 In America, you don't have romances, you have affairs.
 And these affairs really lack class."

 Legal troubles

-In 1952, Calvet sued actress Zsa Zsa Gabor for $1 million, accusing her of slander after Gabor was quoted as saying that Calvet was not really French, but was "a cockney English girl who couldn't even speak French a few years ago".
-An obituary noted: "Gabor countered that Calvet's suit was without merit.
-The court apparently agreed because the legal wrangle quickly disappeared from the media."
+In 1952, Calvet sued actress Zsa Zsa Gabor for $1 million, accusing her of slander after Gabor was quoted as saying that Calvet was not really French, but was "a cockney English girl who couldn't even speak French a few years ago."
+The legal wrangle quickly disappeared from the media.

-In 1967 her boyfriend of six years, Donald Scott, sued Calvet to recover $878,000 in assets that he had put under her name in an effort to hide them from his wife in a divorce battle.
+In 1967 her paramour of six years, Donald Scott, sued Calvet to recover $878,000 in assets that he had put under her name in an effort to hide them from his wife in a divorce battle.
 A two-week trial resulted in which Scott claimed Calvet had used voodoo to control him.
-The suit was settled with an award to Calvet of $200,000.
+The suit was settled with Calvet returning all but $200,000 of the disputed sum.

 Death

-Calvet died June 23, 2001, in Los Angeles of a cerebral haemorrhage.
+Calvet died June 23, 2001, in Los Angeles of an intracerebral hemorrhage, aged 76.